NNPDF/pineappl/README.md

 [![AUR](https://img.shields.io/aur/version/pineappl)](https://aur.archlinux.org/packages/pineappl)

 `PineAPPL` is written in [`Rust`](https://www.rust-lang.org/) and therefore needs the Rust compiler and its build system `cargo`.
+If `cargo` is already installed, make sure it is recent enough:

+    cargo --version

-If `cargo` isn't installed, use your favourite package manager to install it, or go to
-<https://www.rust-lang.org/tools/install> and follow the instructions there.
+This should show a version that 1.54 or newer.
+If you do not have `cargo` or it is too old, go to <https://www.rust-lang.org/tools/install> and follow the instructions there.

 Next, install the command-line interface (CLI) by choosing either the *release* or *development version* below.
 In both cases the binary `pineappl` will be